Return of the mumps?

-If you’ve had mumps before, but are experiencing pain or swelling of your salivary glands again, it is possible that it could be caused by a viral or bacterial infection.
+For someone who’s experiencing pain or swelling in their salivary glands and has already had mumps before, it is possible that it could be caused by a viral or bacterial infection.
 More specifically, bacterial infections may be a result of poor oral hygiene, smoking, chronic illness, and blockage of the salivary ducts.
-Additional symptoms of a salivary gland infection may include a foul taste in your mouth, dry mouth, difficulty opening your mouth, and fever.
-Some infections that affect the salivary glands resolve on their own or with treatment.
-As far as options for self-care are concerned, keeping up with your oral health (i.e. brushing, rinsing, flossing, and not smoking), drinking water to increase flow of saliva, and using a warm compress might help.
+Additional symptoms of a salivary gland infection may include a foul taste in the mouth, dry mouth, difficulty opening the mouth, and fever.
+Some infections that affect the salivary glands resolve on their own and some with treatment.
+As far as options for self-care are concerned, keeping up with oral health (i.e., brushing, rinsing, flossing, and not smoking), drinking water to increase flow of saliva, and using a warm compress might help.